 Longfellow famously said, “Into each life some rain must fall.”
 In the world of investing, we modify that to, “Into each portfolio some loss must occur.”
 On the bright side, there is sometimes a way to create a ray of sunshine from the downside of a loss.

-Clients of Smith & Howard Wealth Management (SHWM) benefit from our association with Smith & Howard, a nationally recognized accounting firm.
-This association, with its access to the entire tax group of Smith & Howard, coupled with my 25-plus years of tax experience, mean that we maintain an expert, tax-aware approach to our clients’ investments.
+Clients of Smith and Howard Wealth Management (S+HWM) benefit from our association with Smith and Howard, a nationally recognized accounting firm.
+This association, with its access to the entire tax group of Smith and Howard, coupled with my 25-plus years of tax experience, mean that we maintain an expert, tax-aware approach to our clients’ investments.
 Among the strategies resulting from this expertise is the very specialized and disciplined approach to tax-loss harvesting.

-How Selling a Losing Stock Can Reduce Your Taxes
+How Realizing a Loss Today Can Reduce Your Future Taxes

-For example, a hypothetical client named Stewart brings cash he wants SHWM to help him invest.
+For example, a hypothetical client named Stewart brings cash he wants S+HWM to help him invest.
 Taking into consideration his financial goals and investment risk-tolerance level, we may advise and recommend 10 different investments.
-Several months in, it becomes clear that two have underperformed.
-This is not entirely unexpected, since in any well-diversified portfolio, there will be some losers (that in different market conditions will be winners).
+Several months in, two of the strategies have unrealized losses due to normal market volatility.
+This is not entirely unexpected, since in any well-diversified portfolio, there will be both winners and losers (that in different market conditions will be winners).

 Strategies for Maximizing Gains

 Our purpose, however, is not just to target a loss.
-It’s crucial that the proceeds from the sale of the losing issue are reinvested immediately in order to maintain the optimal exposure to the market.
-We maintain a list of comparable investments to make happen – and happen quickly.
+It’s crucial that the proceeds from the sale of the security below cost is reinvested immediately in order to maintain the optimal exposure to the market.
+We maintain a list of comparable investments in order to make this happen – and happen quickly.

 For example, by liquidating your U.S. small-cap holding, we can buy another similar U.S. small-cap holding so you’re still invested in that sector of the market.

-At SHWM, we proactively monitor client portfolios for tax-loss harvesting opportunities all year, not just at year-end when taxes are on everyone else’s minds.
-The commitment and expertise in doing this throughout the year can potentially make a tremendous difference in portfolios and in tax liability.
+At S+HWM, we proactively monitor client portfolios for tax-loss harvesting opportunities all year, not just at year-end when others are just starting to think about taxes.
+The commitment and expertise in doing this throughout the year can potentially make a tremendous difference in portfolios and in tax liabilities.
 It is especially important when markets are volatile.
-Roller coaster conditions can rock an investor’s asset allocation balance, creating overexposure in securities that may be heading for a loss and underexposure in those that have opportunity for gains.

 Beware the Wash Sale Rule

 The IRS’s wash sale rule says that if you sell something at a loss, you can’t re-purchase it for 30 days.
-Some people make the costly mistake of using the proceeds to buy a different stock that they hold for 30 days before selling it – at a gain or a loss – and getting back into their original investment.
+Some people make the costly mistake of using the proceeds to buy an entirely different investment that may perform very differently that they hold for 30 days before selling it – at a gain or a loss – and getting back into their original investment.
 The problem with this approach is if you’ve had a gain on your temporary investment, you’ve just triggered a short-term gain, which is more expensive from a tax perspective than a long-term gain.
 For our typical affluent client, it’s twice as expensive.

-What’s more, when you go back to your original investment, if its value has increased, you’re buying back in at a higher price.
-When we reinvest our clients’ proceeds from the sale of a losing issue, we put them into a quality investment that’s worth holding beyond the short-term gain threshold.
-They don’t go back to the old stock.
+What’s more, when you go back to your original investment, if its value has increased, you’re buying it back at a higher price.
+When we reinvest our clients’ proceeds from a tax loss harvest, we put them into an investment that we’re completely comfortable holding for the long-term.
+If we go back to the original investment, it’s typically because we have another opportunity to tax loss harvest.

 Following a Plan, Not Instinct